DS4PS/cpp-528-spr-2021/discuss/yellowdig-06.md

 **Part I**

-I only have one question for you: what pain point did you experience this week?
+What pain points did you experience this week?
 If you could go back in time, how would you resolve these problems?

 ---